 1) Applicants and agents applying for an SRGO assessment can now upload the required documents onto the online portal.
 This applies to both new and pending applications.
-Documents no longer need to be certified photocopies, but should be colour scans of original documents.
+Documents need to be colour scans of certified photocopies.
 Please note that you can upload initial documents until 30 days after submitting your application.
 If you are requested to or need to upload more documents at a later stage, please contact us and we will enable the upload feature again.

 2) Temporary Work (Skilled) visa (subclass 457) applicants who are nominated as a Program or Project Administrator (ANZSCO Code: 511112) or Specialist Managers (nec) (ANZSCO Code: 139999) can apply for a skills assessment with VETASSESS.
 Please note that for the skills assessment purposes, VETASSESS will need to consider the same criteria as applicable for skills assessments under the General Skilled Migration (GSM) program [including State/Regional Sponsored visas] and the Employer Nomination Scheme (ENS), which require an assessment of both the post-secondary educational qualifications and employment against the requirements of these two nominated occupations.
 You can apply online or you can download the relevant application form SRG1 Application for Skills Assessment form.